Interfiber/maple/README.md

 # Maple
-Rust GUI Library Built ontop of the glfw crate
+Rust GUI Library Built on top of the glfw crate

 ## Prerequisites